URL Encoder / Decoder

 URLs may only contain a specific set of ASCII characters.
 Any character outside that set must be percent-encoded: replaced with a % followed by its two-digit hexadecimal byte value.
 For example, a space becomes %20.

 This tool uses encodeURIComponent and decodeURIComponent for component encoding, and the browser's URL API for full URL parsing.
+For encoding characters to be safely embedded in HTML markup rather than URLs, use the HTML Entity Encoder / Decoder instead.

 Common uses